 A somewhat less robust but effective silicone cover (cap) recesses into the raised edges of the module, protecting the bottom interface ports.

-Just keep in mind that the silicone flap needs to be fully engaged to maintain environmental integrity of the module per its IP65 weatherproof rating.
+Keep in mind that the silicone flap needs to be fully engaged to maintain the environmental integrity of the module per its IP65 weatherproof rating.

-And it is a totally sealed unit, from its permanent integrated lead to the actual lens and as such, it features an IP68 (immersion) rating.
+Itt is a totally sealed unit, from its permanent integrated lead to the actual lens and it features an IP68 (immersion) rating.

 This sealing housing fits snugly into the receiving port on top of the DVR module as a pressure fit and secures with two small thumb-screws – unique and comforting in its design.

-The 5V connection to the DVR module is made with a dual wire lead terminating in the male end of a waterproof coaxial connector that mates up to its other half on the shorter power lead segment, itself integrated into the main USB-C harness.
+The 5V connection to the DVR module is made with a dual wire lead, terminating in the male end of a waterproof coaxial connector that mates up to its other half on the shorter power lead segment, and integrated into the main USB-C harness.

-Another function of this power source is to provide a critical fail-safe power supply, providing the means to power the system for short periods of time in event of an accident or, if the motorcycle is parked and subsequently ‘disturbed’; as the case may be.
+Another function is to provide a critical fail-safe power supply, providing the means to power the system for short periods of time in event of an accident, or if the motorcycle is parked and subsequently ‘disturbed’.

 This small lightweight plastic bracket provides a snap-in pressure-fit mount for the DVR module.

-The bracket has four small holes drilled in a rectangular pattern on the back section and the mounting kit includes small sheet screws and double-side foam adhesive for use with the bracket.
+The bracket has four small holes drilled in a rectangular pattern on the back section and the mounting kit includes small sheet screws and double-sided foam adhesive for use with the bracket.